mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/install/index.md

 Note:  Alternatively, you can install Minio from the DC/OS web interface by clicking on 'Run Service' after selecting the app from Catalog.

-If you install Prometheus from the DC/OS web interface, the dcos minio CLI commands are not automatically installed to your workstation.
+If you install Minio from the DC/OS web interface, the dcos minio CLI commands are not automatically installed to your workstation.
 They may be manually installed using the DC/OS CLI: